Barabati fort: History

 The Barabati was built in 987 CE by the Somavamshi dynasty lineage ruler Maharaja Markata Keshari while building a stone embankment to protect Cuttack which was known as Kataka at that time.

 Scholars give different opinions regarding the date of construction of Barabati fort.
 Madalapanji, the Jagannatha temple chronicle narrates an interesting story which is as follows.

 King Anangabhima Deva III of the Eastern Ganga dynasty lived in his capital, Chaudwar (1211-1238 A.D.)
-One day the king crossed the Mahanadi and came towards the southern side.
+One day, the king crossed the Mahanadi and came towards the southern side.
 Here he noticed in the Barabati village belonging to the Ko-danda sub-division that near the god Visweswar, a heron had jumped upon a hawk.
-Seeing this the king was very much surprised and on an auspicious day laid the foundation of construction of the fort and this village was named Barabati Cuttack.
-And after that he left Choudwar and lived at Cuttack making it his capital.
+Seeing this, the king was very much surprised; on an auspicious day, he laid the foundation of construction of the fort and this village was named Barabati Cuttack.
+After that, he left Choudwar and lived at Cuttack making it his capital.

 In 1568 AD, the city passed to the hands of Karranis of Bengal, then to the Mughal Empire in 1576 and then to the Maratha Empire in 1741.
 Cuttack, with the rest of Odisha, came under British rule in 1803.
 The Bengal-Nagpur Railways connected Cuttack with Madras (Chennai) and Calcutta (Kolkata) in 1919.
-It became the capital of the newly formed state of Odisha in 1936 and continued to be so till 1948 when the capital was shifted to Bhubaneswar.
+It became the capital of the newly formed state of Odisha in 1936.
+It continued to be the capital until 1948, when the capital was shifted to Bhubaneswar.
 The city completed one thousand years of its existence in 1989.

-During the rule of the Muslims and the Marathas it continued to be the capital of Odisha.
-The British army took possession of Barabati fort on October 1803, and it became a prison for confinement of several illustrious rulers of the land.
-In 1800 the Raja of Kujanga, in 1818 the Raja of Surgaja with his family members were kept under strict confinement to this fort.
-In addition vandalism to destroy the fort was intensified in the early phase of British rule.
+During the rule of the Muslims and the Marathas, it continued to be the capital of Odisha.
+The British army took possession of Barabati fort in October 1803, and it became a prison for the confinement of several illustrious rulers of the land.
+In 1800 the Raja of Kujanga, in 1818, the Raja of Surgaja with his family members were kept under strict confinement to this fort.
+In addition, vandalism to destroy the fort was intensified in the early phase of British rule.